 The oil is nourishing and improves the balance of fats within the blood.
 It is traditionally taken with lemon juice in teaspoonful doses to treat gallstones.
 The oil has a generally protective action on the digestive tract and is useful for dry skin.

 Olivo, Zaytoon, Zeytin Agaci; eliá

 Trees only grow well away from frost and tropical heat.
-Easily grown in a loamy soil and tolerating infertile soils, it prefers a well-drained deep fertile soil.
-A drought resistant plant once established, it succeeds in dry soils.
+Easily grown in loamy soil and tolerating infertile soils, it prefers a well-drained deep, fertile soil.
+A drought-resistant plant once established it succeeds in dry soils.
 Requires a sunny position.
 Tolerates salty air.
 Plants are slow-growing and very long-lived.
 The olive is very commonly cultivated in Mediterranean climates for its edible seed, there are many named varieties.
-Trees can produce a crop when they are 6 years old and continue producing a commercial yield for the next 50 years – many trees continue to give good yields for hundreds of years, even when their trunk is hollow.
+Trees can produce a crop when they are 6 years old and continue providing a commercial yield for the next 50 years – many trees continue to give good returns for hundreds of years, even when their trunk is hollow.

 Hypotensive, antioxidant, bitter tonic, immunostimulant.

 High Blood-pressure, Viral infections, CFS, Bacterial infections, Cardiovascular problems, Yeast infections.